codatio/codat-docs/docs/underwriting/introduction.md

 - Building a user interface to support the application form submissions and review of the application’s underwriting status,
 - Details or recommendations of various financial metrics used in different underwriting models.

-## Build guide summary

-:dart: Completing this guide lets you experience the end-to-end underwriting process flow, both as an applicant and as a lender, and understand the key steps of building an underwriting application supported by Codat's Assess product.

-:hourglass_flowing_sand: Estimated time to complete: X minutes

-:hammer: The project is implemented in [.NET 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) as a backend API that uses features of Codat's [Assess](/assess/overview) product.

 ## Running the demo project